Body Confident Nutrition | Non-Diet, HAES Dietitian | Ballarat and Online

 From a very early age we’re taught that our bodies are unruly entities that can’t possibly be trusted.
 Listening your body (and yourself!) in terms of what you need in the moment allows that trust to be rebuilt and can help you manage emotional eating.

 When faced with situations where you would usually eat emotionally, try to pause, tune in and ask yourself ‘how do I feel and what do I need right now?’.
 You may find that what you need is actually food.
 That’s ok!
-But in taking the time to pause, you give yourself the time to confirm that.
 Other times you may find that you need social connection, sleep, movement, to have that difficult conversation or something else that might meet your needs.

 3. Resist the urge to limit your food intake